sjodcre/ar-web/public/content/learn/arweave-ao-101/arweave/introduction-short.md

+---
+title: "Introduction to Arweave: Permanent Data Storage Revolution"
+description: "Explore how Arweave's decentralized protocol enables permanent data storage with a one-time fee, fostering a resilient and open internet through the permaweb."
+---

 Arweave is a decentralized protocol designed for **permanent data storage**, allowing users to preserve information indefinitely with a single, one-time fee.

 Secured by a network of **miners rewarded with AR tokens**, Arweave ensures data is replicated and remains accessible through a **sustainable endowment model**.